2024 NC Logo_full color CMYK Transparent

 Artificial Intelligence (AI) is seemingly everywhere.
 Join Kent State’s Culinary Services marketing professionals and campus dietitian as they discuss the diverse applications of AI, both dedicated to AI, like ChatGPT and programs that have AI features built-in, like Photoshop.
 Learn how to effectively utilize these tools, while also exploring the ethical considerations and boundaries associated with AI implementation.
 Gain valuable insights on how to prepare for the growing prevalence of AI in the workplace.
 By the end of this session, participants will not only have a clear understanding of AI's fundamental concepts and ethics but also practical insights into its industry specific applications.

-A Place at Our Table: Launching a Staff DE&I Program
+A Place at Our Table: Launching a Staff DE&I Program (PI)

 Amanda Ewing, director of diversity & inclusion, University of Michigan Dining